exasol/glue-connector/doc/developers_guide/developers_guide.md

 - "Browse S3" and select the uploaded JAR artifact from previous step
 - Enter unique and descriptive name for the connector
 - Enter `exasol` as "Class name"
-- And click to the "Create connector" button
+- And click on the "Create connector" button

 ![Exasol AWS Glue Studio Custom Connector Setup](img/custom_connector_setup.png)